infinum/eightshift-libs/README.md

 ## Manifest cache

 Runtime manifest caches exclude the optional examples fixture data used by provisioning and testing tools.
-Cache entries are rebuilt automatically when the project cache version changes, including after upgrading the library.
+Legacy cache entries without the version marker are discarded on first use after updating this library.
+Later cache rebuilds also happen when the project cache version changes.

 ## Documentation